Aran-Fey/programming-advice/source/readable-code.rst

    Fortunately for us, there are some simple ways to shorten our code:

    * All the ``play_game`` function does is to call another function 3 times.
 It's only 4 lines of code, but 3 of those lines are used for looping and counting to 3.
 We can do better than that - replacing the ``while`` loop with a ``for round_num in range(3):`` saves 2 lines of code.
-But then there's another improvement to make: Since the ``round_num`` variable is never used for anything, it's best to rename it to ``_``, a name conventionally used for throwaway variables.
+But then there's another improvement to make: Since the ``round_num`` variable is never used for anything, it's best to rename it to ``_`` (underscore), a name conventionally used for throwaway variables.
    * In ``play_games_forever`` we compare the ``play_again`` variable to 4 different strings.
 2 of those strings are actually the same except with different capitalization.
 So we can shorten this code just by normalizing the case of the user input.
    * We always used a bunch of ``or`` clauses to compare a variable against multiple different values (e.g. in ``input_player_hand`` or ``play_games_forever``), but the same thing could be achieved by storing all valid values in a container like a list or a set and performing a membership test on that container.
 For example, instead of writing ``x == 1 or x == 2``, you can write ``x in {1, 2}``.